About Hope & Home

 Today, we’ve turned foster care upside down and have emerged as one of the largest, most dynamic child placement agencies (CPAs) in the state of Colorado — with hundreds of children rescued from the foster care system and happily adopted.
 Each year we provide short- and long-term, in-family care to hundreds of children in crisis.

-At any given time, well over 100 families across the Front Range are either providing care for foster children or are in training to become licensed with us.
+At any given time, from well over 100 to 150 families across the Front Range are either providing care for foster children or are in training to become licensed with us.

 Along the way, we’ve created a program where children in foster care are nurtured and truly cared for, and where the foster parents who give these children a home can do so with a level of friendly, professional support not found anywhere else.